"

 David Colameco, M.Ed.

-AWS has many committees comprising experts and contributors working together to meet the mission described above.
-These committees come to decisions based on a consensus approach where voting members of the committees vote via ballot.
+AWS has many committees comprising experts and contributors working together to meet the organization’s mission.
+These committees come to decisions based on a consensus approach where voting members cast a ballot.
 It is a formal process where objections of voting members are discussed, and the public can provide input.
 Everyone, including you, has the opportunity to address these committees when they meet.
-To achieve the purpose of AWS, about 200 committees were formed to address various topics where the covers of these documents are color coded such as:
+To achieve the purpose of AWS, about 200 committees were formed to address various topics.
+The covers of the documents on these topics are color coded as such:

 AWS maintains about 300 standards in the subject areas listed above.
 As you read over this small list of AWS standards, think of all of the possibilities your career can take in structural welding alone!
-The next few subsections of this AWS section will focus on providing an overview of the following structural codes:
+The next few sections provide an overview of the following structural codes:

 • AWS D1.1/D1.1M:2020 Structural Welding Code – Steel